 One of the key challenges that we wanted the forum to address was the Teaching and Attainment gap that BIPOC students experience nationally.
 To get broader buy-in for what we were trying to do, we met with key University staff before submitting our funding bid to get their advice.
 We also made sure to link the aims and outcomes of the project to the University’s Education Strategy and other Equality Diversity and Inclusivity frameworks.
 By showing how our forum would fit in with what the University was already hoping to do helped to strengthen our funding application, which was ultimately successful and led to us being awarded £4,500 to run the project in January 2018.

-Tip #3: Get buy-in from key people and groups in the University.
-If you aren’t sure who they are, start by clicking here!
+Tip #3: Get buy-in from key people and student groups in the University.
 Linking up with them will help you to make sure that your project complements and feeds into the current work done or planned by the University.

 One of the biggest challenges Claire and I had was getting the main Radical Pedagogies project event organised as we were both were coming towards the end of our PhDs and were busy with rewrites.
 Though we eventually managed to do it ourselves, we would have loved some support on the preparation side.
 This type of project support is what the Education Incubator is hoping to be able to provide; we have lots of project experience and access to networks and expertise that you can utilise in your projects.

-Tip #4: Make sure to stay in touch with the Education Incubator about your project – we passionately support the anti-racism work at the University and other groups locally, nationally, internationally, and want your projects to be a big success.
+Tip #4: Make sure to stay in touch with the Education Incubator about your project – we loved working on the anti-racism projects last year, and are looking forward to supporting both anti-racism and gender safety projects at the University and other groups locally, nationally, internationally this year.
+We want your projects to be a big success.